xpack/web-jekyll/pages/xbb/index.md

 - `arm64v8` - the ARMv8 64-bit architecture Aarch64
 - `arm32v7` - the ARMv7 32-bit architecture with hardware float (armhf)

+### macOS Apple Silicon

+Support for Apple Silicon was added in v3.4, in late 2021.

 ## Docker specifics